Efficient Traffic Forecasting on Large-Scale Road Network by Regularized Adaptive Graph Convolution: Methodology

 \subsection{Loss Function}

 The Mean Absolute Error (MAE) is selected as the loss function:

-where $\Theta$ represents all trainable parameters of RAGL, $\hat{X}^{t+j}_{ic}$ is the prediction of the model, and $X^{t+j}_{ic}$ is the ground truth.
-The forward propagation process of RAGL is summarized in Algorithm~\ref{alg:ragl}.
+where $\Theta$ represents all trainable parameters of RAGC, $\hat{X}^{t+j}_{ic}$ is the prediction of the model, and $X^{t+j}_{ic}$ is the ground truth.
+The forward propagation process of RAGC is summarized in Algorithm~\ref{alg:ragl}.
 Lines 1–4 describe the operations in the embedding layer.
 Line 5 presents the gating mechanism employed in the ECO module.
 Lines 6–12 detail the operations of the adaptive graph convolution encoder.
 Line 13 illustrates the operations performed by the output layer.